 During the admissions process, you can register for up to 6 credits while an admissions decision is being made.
 This will allow you to earn 6 credits if and when you are admitted in to the program.
-DNP admissions are determined in the fall only.
-You can begin your admissions application online through myBarry, our online admissions system.
+PhD in Nursing admissions are determined in the fall only.
+You can begin your admissions application online through our myBarry system.

 Criteria indicating potential success include:

-- Transcript evidence of satisfactory completion of a statistics course, which included descriptive and inferential methods, within the previous five years
+- Successful completion of a graduate level statistics course, including inferential statistics, within the past 5 years

 - Barry alumni: Preadmission testing (GRE) is waived for applicants with a graduate GPA of 3.3 or greater; however, for Barry alumni applicants with a GPA of less than 3.3, preadmission testing is required.